-According to WRAP, UK households throw away around 6.4 million tonnes of food every year — of which roughly 4.5 million tonnes is perfectly edible food.
-Much of this ends up in the bin simply because the best before date on the packaging has passed.
-But does an expired best before date actually mean the food has gone off?
+Best before is a quality date, not a safety deadline — most food is still perfectly safe to eat after it passes.
+Yet according to WRAP, UK households throw away around 6.4 million tonnes of food every year — roughly 4.5 million tonnes of it perfectly edible — much of it binned simply because the best before date has passed.
+So does an expired best before date actually mean the food has gone off?

 Usually not.
-Fango helps you track expiry dates so nothing gets forgotten — but understanding what those date labels actually mean is just as important.
+Fango works as a food expiry reminder app that tracks expiry dates so nothing gets forgotten — but understanding what those date labels actually mean is just as important.
 That knowledge alone can save you hundreds of pounds a year.

 What does "best before" mean?